EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 ## What is Rehydration?

-Rehydration is a process that allows for rapid deployment of patches or OS upgrades to AWS EC2 instances managed by **TPAexec** orchestration tool.
+Rehydration is a process that allows for the rapid deployment of patches or OS upgrades to AWS EC2 instances managed by **TPAexec** orchestration tool.
 This is done by moving the storage volumes from existing EC2 instances provisioned from an old AMI, to new EC2 instances that have been provisioned from a new AMI that has been built with the latest patches.

-The rehydration command requires the existing instance to be still present - i.e. don't terminate the instance via the AWS console.
-Logically rehydrate is nothing more than terminate followed by provision followed by deploy.
+The rehydration command requires the existing instance to still be present - i.e. don't terminate the instance via the AWS console.
+Logically, rehydrate is nothing more than terminate followed by provision followed by deploy.

 ### Prerequisites

-To be able to use rehydration, 2 volume attributes need to be set in config.yml:
+To be able to use rehydration, two volume attributes need to be set in config.yml:

 - **delete_on_termination** needs to be set to "false", which will allow the volume to survive the termination of the instance it was attached to.
-(TPAexec sets this is set by default for gp2 volumes, but it is recommended that it is set explicitly to avoid confusion)
+(TPAexec sets this is set by default for gp2 volumes, but it is recommended that it is set explicitly to avoid confusion.)
 - **attach_existing** needs to be set to "yes", so that the volume will be searched for, and if found, will be passed to the instance in user-data which will run "aws ec2 attach-volume" commands to attach them after the new instance is started up.
-(Note - it is done like this, because AWS only allows attachment of existing volumes after the instance has already been started).
+(Note: it is done like this, because AWS only allows the attachment of existing volumes after the instance has already been started.)

 ### Simple Rehydrate example

 This example assumes that you have a running cluster called **night**, with the configuration files located in **~/tpa/clusters/night** and that the instance we want to rehydrate is called **zombie**.

-Use the AWS console to check that all the instances in the cluster are running, and that all checks have passed, not just the instance(s) being hydrated, especially the master node - if they are in a “stopped” or “terminated” state, older versions of TPAexec ( < 3.0 ) will build a new instance, which isn't what we want.
+Use the AWS console to check that all the instances in the cluster are running, and that all checks have passed, not just the instance(s) being hydrated, especially the master node; if they are in a “stopped” or “terminated” state, older versions of TPAexec ( < 3.0 ) will build a new instance, which isn't what we want.

 Before we can run **tpaexec rehydrate ~/tpa/clusters/night zombie** we first need to check and edit **config.yml**

-Update the **ec2_ami** name with the AMI that you want the new instance to be built with (in this example we will be setting it to "TPA-Debian-PGDG-10-2018*" )
+Update the **ec2_ami** name with the AMI that you want the new instance to be built with.
+In this example we will be setting it to "TPA-Debian-PGDG-10-2018*".

 Check that **delete_on_termination** is already set false in the config.yml file.
 If the parameter isn't present, then you can check its setting via the Amazon EC2 management console.
 Click on 'Instances', select instance (in this case zombie), under the 'Description' tab, scroll down to 'Block devices', and click on the appropriate EBS volume.
-This will give a box which show the status of the Delete on Termination flag - if it is set to true, then it can be changed via aws command line (see [Appendix](#appendix) )
+This will give a box which shows the status of the Delete on Termination flag--if it is set to true, then it can be changed via aws command line (see the [Appendix](#appendix) )

 Check **attach_existing** in config.yml & set it to "yes" if it isn't set already.